zavoloklom/docker-compose-linter/docs/rules/no-unbound-port-interfaces-rule.md

 ## Version

-This rule was introduced in Docker-Compose-Linter [2.0.0](https://github.com/zavoloklom/docker-compose-linter/releases).
+This rule was introduced in [v2.0.0](https://github.com/zavoloklom/docker-compose-linter/releases).

 ## References